-NPS Taught Companies How to K.I.S.S.
+NPS is the KPI that Taught Companies How to K.I.S.S.
 (Keep It Simple, Survey), but It’s Time to Go to the Next Level with AI.

 Prior to the Customer Experience economy, when products and services were king and prices went toe-to-toe, conducting customer feedback surveys was a monumental task.